 Frequently Asked Questions

-What is the Strategic Framework?
+What is the Commitment To Outcomes?

 Using data to guide decision-making and drive outcomes is a shift happening in human and social services nationally, and more and more funders are advocating for this approach.
 DFSS is at the forefront of this shift, building on best practices and lessons learned from around the country.
 With a widening gap between the amount of services needed and the funding available to support them, DFSS must prepare for a future where it achieves more with less.
-The Strategic Framework will enable DFSS to use its funds more effectively by better targeting which funding it pursues, programs it supports, and collaborations it takes on, while at the same time seeking to achieve the best outcomes for program participants.
+The commitment to outcomes will enable DFSS to use its funds more effectively by better targeting which funding it pursues, programs it supports, and collaborations it takes on, while at the same time seeking to achieve the best outcomes for program participants.

-How was the Strategic Framework developed?
+How was the Commitment To Outcomes developed?

-The Strategic Framework is a work in progress.
+This is a work in progress.
 DFSS doesn’t have all the answers yet, but has intentionally decided to be transparent and engage staff and stakeholders early on so that shaping it can be a community effort.